KeyzarRasya/feedies-back/README.md

 <br>
 After constructing the Feedies Class, all you need to do is use send method to actually send the feedback from user<br>
-and now the feedback is send to your feedies account and you can see at your dashboard. this method is containing the connect and disconnect method so you dont have to worry about the connection.
+and now the feedback is send to your feedies account and you can see at your dashboard.<br>
+this method is containing the connect and disconnect method so you dont have to worry about the connection.